sanger-tol/asg-assembly-course-2021/practical_tutorial.md

 ## Part 1 - Estimating genome size

 As you learned in the theoretical lectures, genome sizes can be estimated by kmer analyses of high-quality reads, such as Illumina and Pacbio Hifi.
-To do it so, first you need to generate a kmer count with the commands below:
+To do it so, first you would need install kmc on your computer and generate a kmer count with it.
+You can have a look at the example command line below although we will not run KMC in this course and you **don't have to run** the following six lines now:

     # $sample.fofn is a list on per line of PacBio HiFi data
     mkdir tmp